5 Written questions

 - Goals that are self-set rather that assigned - Goals are made public rather than private - internal locus of control - the person has a high need for achievement.

-Personal values of evaluation designers → They occur whether or not a formal evaluation program exists.
+Behavioral requirements of effective organizations → They occur whether or not a formal evaluation program exists.
 The demands to hire, fire, promote, and compensate necessitate some form of informal form of evaluation.